kevholditch/coding-golf-challenges/tic-tac-toe/README.md

     - `o` if the player with o won
     - `-` if it was a draw

-The func is already defined, the challenge is to make all of tests pass with the fewest characters possible.
+The func is already defined, the challenge is to make all of tests pass with the fewest characters possible for the implmentation.
+That is we will take the characters between the curly braces of the implementation.
 We will use the https://charactercounttool.com/ to count the number of characters excluding spaces in your answer file.